Daniel Way Creek Stabilization Project

 Approved City work hours are 7 a.m. – 6 p.m., Monday to Friday, and 8 a.m. – 6 p.m. on Saturdays.

 A certified arborist has assessed the health of all trees located within the project limits.
-63 trees are expected to be removed for the stabilization project.
-50 are Type II, 9 are invasive and 4 are dead.
+A total of 69 trees are expected to be removed for the stabilization project.
+60 are Type II (including 8 dead trees), and 9 are invasive.
 A tree removal application has been submitted, the trees have been flagged and the site has been posted.
 The tree removal application, including the arborist report, can be found here.

 More than 150 trees and 1,000 shrubs will be planted back as part of the project improvements.